MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/who-is-doing-work.md

 seasonally?)

 An app that is used daily has different design considerations than one that is used occasionally.
-(For example, the former might need to be very streamlined and the latter might need to have more explanatory text.)
+(For example, the former might need to be streamlined and the latter might need to have more explanatory text.)

 Where are they doing the work?